ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - left and right of `assert_eq` and `assert_ne` must implement `PartialEq` and `Display`
 - if `panic` is expected annotate the test func with `#[test]` and `#[should_panic]`
     - can test specific panic message with `#[should_panic(expected = "some expected message in panic statement")]`
+- `cargo test` by default runs tests in parrallel, make sure tests wont cause race conditions with each other
+    - can run serially with `cargo test --test-threads=1`
+    - add `#[ignore]` annotation to test to ignore, then can run only ignored with `cargo test -- --ignored`
+    - `cargo test foo` - will run all tests with `foo` in the function name
+- can test private funcs in rust
+- integration tests live in another top level directory `tests`, they test only public API of ur lib

 ## MACROS
 - like macros in other langs, it's metaprogramming, rust code that expands to more rust code